Top German court rules war crimes committed abroad can be tried in Germany | DW | 28.01.2021

 The Syrian conflict has never been appraised by the International Criminal Court.

-Syria is not a signatory to the Netherlands-based court — so any case needs to be referred there by the United Nations Security Council.
-Members of the Security Council, however, include China and Russia, which have vetoed any attempt to do that.
-Russia, in particular, isan ally of the Syrian government.
+Syria is not a signatory to the Netherlands-based court, so any case needs to be referred there by the United Nations Security Council.
+But members of the Security Council include China and Russia, which have vetoed any attempt to do that.
+Russia, in particular, is an ally of the Syrian government.